Parsa-Rajabi/Parsa-Rajabi/README.md

 ### Welcome! 👋🏽

 Hi, I'm Parsa!
-I am currently a Master's student at Simon Fraser University with an interest in <strong>Computer Science Education</strong>, Computational Thinking within K-12 Education and Human-Computer Interaction (HCI).
+I am currently an instructor and researcher at Simon Fraser University with an interest in <strong>Computer Science Education</strong>, AI-Education,  Human-Computer Interaction (HCI) and Computational Thinking.

-During my spare time, I love to cook, travel, hike and volunteer in the community / on campus!
+During my spare time, I love to cook, travel, ski, hike and volunteer in the community / on campus!

 ### 🌍 Check out: